Willam Belli: 2014–2017: American Apparel, Shartistry in Motion, first book, perfume, and talk show

-Belli then became an American Apparel Ad Girl alongside Drag Race alumni Courtney Act and Alaska Thunderfuck 5000 which they supported with a single entitled, "American Apparel Ad Girls".
+Belli then became an American Apparel Ad Girl alongside Drag Race alumni Courtney Act and Alaska Thunderfuck 5000, which they supported with a single titled "American Apparel Ad Girls".
 They also released a second single together, "Dear Santa, Bring Me a Man" for the Christmas season.

-On January 13, 2017, he released a solo version of the DWV hit "Boy Is a Bottom", in Spanish, entitled, "Es Una Pasiva", which went on to top the comedy iTunes chart.
-Belli self-released his sophomore studio album, Shartistry in Motion, on June 2.
+On January 13, 2017, he released a solo version of the DWV hit "Boy Is a Bottom" in Spanish, titled "Es Una Pasiva", which went on to top the comedy iTunes chart.
+Belli self-released his second studio album, Shartistry in Motion, on June 2.

 Belli released his first book Suck Less: Where There's a Willam, There's a Way in October 2016 through Grand Central Publishing.
 In 2017, he released his first perfume collaboration with Xyrena, Scented by Willam.

 On May 18, 2017, it was revealed that Fullscreen had ordered a talk show to be hosted by Belli.
-Suck Less, billed as a weekly half-hour call-in show 'where Willam throws shade and shows how to slay the game of life in six-inch stilettos' is set to debut in the summer.
+Suck Less, billed as a weekly half-hour call-in show "where Willam throws shade and shows how to slay the game of life in six-inch stilettos" is set to debut in the summer.
 Friends from Belli's everyday life, as well as some of his favorite drag queens are expected to put in guest appearances over the course of the 13-episode series.